 In Chavez-Vilchez the Court ruled that when making decisions about whether or not a child’s Article 20 TFEU right based right to reside would be at risk should their third country national parent be removed, given the presence of another parent somewhere in the EU, national authorities had to take account of the child’s best interests.
-This has been described as the probable “culmination” of the CJEU’s centring of the Charter of Fundamental Rights, contributing to the “growing role” of the best interests of the child, which is “gradually becoming, if not a general principle, at least a safeguard principle for the genuine enjoyment of the substance of children’s rights”.
+This has been described as the probable “culmination” of the CJEU’s centring of the Charter of Fundamental Rights, contributing to the “growing role” of the best interests of the child, which is ‘gradually becoming, if not a general principle, at least a safeguard principle for the genuine enjoyment of the substance of children’s rights’.
 But what is perhaps overlooked is the pivotal role advocates general played in helping that to happen.
 In Chavez-Vilchez itself, the Court accepted without much analysis or reflection, the idea that the Charter requirement to make the best interests of the child a primary consideration should inform the interpretation of Article 7 of the Charter, on the right to family life, which should in turn inform the interpretation of Article 20 TFEU rights.
-This followed a detailed analysis of the role the best interests of the child should play in Advocate General Szpunar’s Opinion, which argued that “the principle of the primacy of the best interests of the child is the prism through which the provisions of EU law must be read”.
-The AG there cited the O & S judgment, though the passage referred to was arguably rather less expansive – the Court had in O & S noted that Article 7 of the Charter of the Charter “must also be read in conjunction with the obligation to have regard to the child’s best interests, recognised in Article 24(2),” and Member States must “make sure they do not rely on an interpretation of an instrument of secondary legislation which would be in conflict with the fundamental rights”.
+This followed a detailed analysis of the role the best interests of the child should play in Advocate General Szpunar’s Opinion, which argued that ‘the principle of the primacy of the best interests of the child is the prism through which the provisions of EU law must be read’.
+The AG there cited the O & S judgment, though the passage referred to was arguably rather less expansive – the Court had in O & S noted that Article 7 of the Charter of the Charter ‘must also be read in conjunction with the obligation to have regard to the child’s best interests, recognised in Article 24(2),’ and Member States must ‘“make sure they do not rely on an interpretation of an instrument of secondary legislation which would be in conflict with the fundamental rights’.
 It is instead in an Opinion of AG Sharpston that we first find the Charter/fundamental rights being used as a “prism” for EU law, wording repeated in six other Advocate General Opinions (but no judgments).

-AG Szpunar also took from Chen – a case about a child’s purported self-sufficiency – the line that “the capacity of a national of a Member State to be the holder of rights guaranteed by the Treaty… cannot be made conditional upon the attainment by the person concerned of the age prescribed for the acquisition of legal capacity to exercise those rights personally” and applied that logic to Article 20 and 21 TFEU, so applying it to children as Union citizens, regardless of economic status, and made that principle “the starting point of [this] analysis”.
+AG Szpunar also took from Chen – a case about a child’s purported self-sufficiency – the line that ‘the capacity of a national of a Member State to be the holder of rights guaranteed by the Treaty… cannot be made conditional upon the attainment by the person concerned of the age prescribed for the acquisition of legal capacity to exercise those rights personally’ and applied that logic to Article 20 and 21 TFEU, so applying it to children as Union citizens, regardless of economic status, and made that principle ‘the starting point of [this] analysis’.

-Moreover, the AG referred to Zambrano and stated that “the principle of the best interests of the child was undoubtedly taken into account” by the Court, though while this may well be true on an implicit level, the Court in Zambrano did not mention the principle once.
+Moreover, the AG referred to Zambrano and stated that ‘the principle of the best interests of the child was undoubtedly taken into account’ by the Court, though while this may well be true on an implicit level, the Court in Zambrano did not mention the principle once.
 In short, it seems highly unlikely that without such painstaking and persuasive centring of the best interests principle by AG Szpunar, in turn informed by insights of AG Sharpston, that the Court would have adopted it so matter-of-factly in Chavez Vilchez.